Never-touched-grass/pinwheel/README.md

 signup.sh: signup.
 Will have a backend later.

 scripter.sh: interpret() function that interprets a line the same way the shell does.

+users.db: stores users and their filesystems.
+Currently does not store variables